 Another essential piece of pre-game information you need is the team news for both sides.
 You are looking here for any bans or injuries to key players.
 If any of the star players are missing, then it will have a big impact on the Goals market.
 A talented striker and main playmaker out for one team may see them not score for example.

 It is not just attacking players to factor into this equation though.
-Key defensive players missing can have just as much effect on the Goals market in a game.
+As covered breifly in our Definitive Guide to Football Betting, missing key defensive players can have just as much effect on the Goals market in a game.
 A team missing their main man at the back may be more likely to concede a higher number of goals for example.

 One thing that managers love to do which is annoying as a sports better it is to change their team at regular intervals, depending on the game.
 Cup games are notorious for this, but you can see it in the League too, especially at the end of a season.
 If the manager of a club feels the game has little or no importance then he will most likely put out a second string, weakened team.